OData/v3ProtocolDocument/OData.markdown

 #### 7.4.3.1.
 Declaring Service Operations in Metadata ####

 Legacy Service Operations MUST declared in $metadata.
 Service Operation declarations indicate the signature (Name, ReturnType and Parameters) and semantics (http verb and result entityset) of the Service Operation.

+In addition to the [Common Rules for All Operations](#Common Rules for All Operations) the following rules apply for Service Operations:

+- Service Operations MUST specify the HttpMethod as this is reserved for ServiceOperations.
+- Service Operations parameters MUST be primitive.
+- Service Operations MUST NOT be marked as bindable.
+- Service Operations MUST NOT be marked as always bindable.

+The [OData CSDL](OData CSDL Definition.html) specifies how syntactically this information, and information specific to each kind of operation is specified.

 #### 7.4.3.2.
 Invoking a Service Operation ####